BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 ## This project was designed to examine the effectiveness of psychological treatments, specifically Cognitive Behavioral Therapy (CBT) and Mindfulness-Based Cognitive Therapy (MBCT), in alleviating depressive symptoms in diabetic patients.
 ### Intro
-A brief introduction was given about what diabetes was and the differences between the two types of diabetes.
-Additionally, the introduction also included an explanation of the two psychological treatments and their impact on diabetic patients.
+A brief introduction was provided about what diabetes is and the differences between the two types of diabetes.
+Additionally, the introduction included an explanation of the two psychological treatments and their impact on diabetic patients.

 ### Data Source
 The data is a longitudinal dataset sourced from the study titled "What Works Best for Whom."